andrevidela/dev-notes/docs/TASKS.md

   - [ ] Use idris-hedgehog to generate functions for equilibrium checking
     - NOTE: The goal is to, given a pair of types, generate all functions from one type to the other. `(a, b : Type) -> Stream (a -> b)`
+  - [x] move all NPL Org into gitlab

 # Projects :